Charles Kennedy: Early political career

-At the age of 15 he joined the Labour Party, followed in 1981 by the newly formed Social Democratic Party.
-Two years later, Kennedy received the SDP nomination to stand for the Scottish seat of Ross, Cromarty and Skye—then held by the Conservative Hamish Gray—at the 1983 general election.
-Kennedy won the seat with 13,528 votes (38.5%) and a majority of 1,704, unseating the incumbent Gray.
+At the age of 15 he joined the Labour Party, followed in 1981 by the newly formed Social Democratic Party (SDP).
+Two years later, Kennedy received the SDP nomination to stand for the Scottish seat of Ross, Cromarty and Skye—then held by Conservative Hamish Gray—at the 1983 general election.
+Kennedy won the seat with 13,528 votes (38.5%) and a majority of 1,704.
 He was, at the age of 23, the youngest sitting Member of Parliament at the time he was elected to the House of Commons.
 He served on the Social Services select committee from 1985 to 1987, retained his seat at the 1987 general election, and served on the Televising of Proceedings of the House select committee from 1987 to 1989.

 He was the first of the five SDP MPs to support its merger with the Liberal Party (with which the SDP was co-operating in the SDP–Liberal Alliance) because of pressure from Liberal activists in his constituency.
-The parties merged in 1988, forming the Social and Liberal Democratic Party, later renamed the Liberal Democrats; Kennedy was a proponent of the merge.
+The parties merged in 1988, forming the Social and Liberal Democratic Party, later renamed the Liberal Democrats.

-Kennedy moved into frontbench politics in 1989, becoming the party's spokesperson for health.
-After retaining his seat in the 1992 general election he served as the spokesperson for foreign and Commonwealth affairs during the 1992–97 parliament.
+Kennedy moved into frontbench politics in 1989, becoming the Liberal Democrats' spokesperson for health.
+After retaining his seat in the 1992 general election he served as the party's spokesperson for foreign and Commonwealth affairs during the 1992–97 parliament.
 He retained his seat in the 1997 general election and served on the Standards and Privileges select committee from 1997 to 1999.

 He was president of the Liberal Democrats from 1990 to 1994, and Liberal Democrat spokesperson for the office of the Leader of the House of Commons from 1997 to 1999.

 Leader of the Liberal Democrats

 Kennedy was elected leader of the Liberal Democrats on 9 August 1999, following the retirement of Paddy Ashdown.
 He won 57% of the transferred vote under the alternative vote system, beating the runner-up Simon Hughes (43% of the transferred vote), Malcolm Bruce, Jackie Ballard and David Rendel.
-In October of the same year he was sworn in as a Member of the Privy Council.
+In October of the same year, he was sworn in as a Member of the Privy Council.

 Kennedy's style of leadership was regarded as "conversational and companionable".
-He was labelled "Chatshow Charlie" by some observers as a result of his appearances on the satirical panel game Have I Got News for You.
+He was labelled "Chatshow Charlie" by some observers as a result of his appearances on the satirical panel show Have I Got News for You.

 In Kennedy's first campaign as leader, the 2001 general election, the Liberal Democrats won 52 seats with an 18.3% share of the vote; this was a 1.5% improvement in vote share (and an improvement of six seats) over the 1997 election, but smaller than the 25.4% vote share the SDP/Liberal Alliance had achieved in 1983, which won it 23 seats.
 Kennedy led his party's opposition to the Iraq War, with all Liberal Democrats voting against or abstaining in the vote for the invasion of Iraq—the largest British party to do so.